 5The other events of Jehoiakim’s reign, and all of his actions, are recorded in the Annals of the Kings of Judah.
 6Jehoiakim slept with his fathers, and his son Jehoiachin succeeded him as king.
 7The king of Egypt did not venture out of his country again, for the king of Babylon had seized all the land that had belonged to the king of Egypt, from the Wadi of Egypt to the River Euphrates.

 8Jehoiachin was eighteen years old when he became king, and he reigned three months in Jerusalem; his mother’s name was Nehushta daughter of Elnathan of Jerusalem.
 9He did what was displeasing to the LORD, just as his father had done.
 10At that time, the troopsa of King Nebuchadnezzar of Babylon marched against Jerusalem, and the city came under siege.
 11King Nebuchadnezzar of Babylon advanced against the city while his troops were besieging it.
 12Thereupon King Jehoiachin of Judah, along with his mother, and his courtiers, commanders, and officers, surrendered to the king of Babylon.
 The king of Babylon took him captive in the eighth year of his reign.
 13He carried off b-from Jerusalem-b all the treasures of the House of the LORD and the treasures of the royal palace; he stripped off all the golden decorations in the Temple of the LORD—which King Solomon of Israel had made—as the LORD had warned.
 14He exiled all of Jerusalem: all the commanders and all the warriors—ten thousand exiles—as well as all the craftsmen and smiths; only the poorest people in the land were left.
-15He deported Jehoiachin to Babylon; and the king’s wives and officers and the notables of the land were brought as exiles from Jerusalem to Babylon.
+15He deported Jehoiachin to Babylon; and the king’s mother and wives and officers and the notables of the land were brought as exiles from Jerusalem to Babylon.
 16All the able men, to the number of seven thousand—all of them warriors, trained for battle—and a thousand craftsmen and smiths were brought to Babylon as exiles by the king of Babylon.
 17And the king of Babylon appointed Mattaniah, Jehoiachin’sc uncle, king in his place, changing his name to Zedekiah.

 18dZedekiah was twenty-one years old when he became king, and he reigned eleven years in Jerusalem; his mother’s name was Hamutal daughter of Jeremiah of Libnah.
 19He did what was displeasing to the LORD, just as Jehoiakim had done.
 20Indeed, Jerusalem and Judah e-were a cause of anger for the LORD, so that-e He cast them out of His presence.